Amdg.

 St. Paul tells us that "Grace builds on nature."
 In Miss Norma's

-Augustine.
-In her early life, as in his, nature was not always disciplined by the
+St. Augustine.
+In her early life, as in his, nature was not always

-of Jane Roe in the infamous Supreme Court's decision, Roe vs. Wade.
-She lived that role
+the role of Jane Roe in the infamous Supreme Court's decision, Roe vs. Wade.
+She

 She had the courage to "see the light" and responded to it!
 To assist Him in